 Homes built before the advent of central air conditioning can present a real challenge if you want modern comfort.
 To retrofit your historic home, you’ll have to sacrifice space inside for the air handler.
 Plus, you’ll need to accommodate the ductwork, which may require a disruptive modification of your home’s interior.

 In this case, your best option might be to forego the ductwork completely.
-Ductless mini-split systems make this possible.
+Our Dallas ductless mini-split systems make this possible.